Celebrating the Irish roots of "The Great Gatsby" author F. Scott Fitzgerald

-Still, as millions flocked to movie theaters this weekend to see the latest film version of Fitzgerald’s most famous work, "The Great Gatsby", there are still lessons to be learned not only from Gatsby’s writing but his life.
+Still, there are still lessons to be learned not only from Gatsby’s writing but his life.
 And his death.

-Which is why the final chapter of F. Scott Fitzgerald’s life is worth revisiting.
+The final chapter of F. Scott Fitzgerald’s life is well worth revisiting.
 Fitzgerald famously said there are no second acts in American life.
 The ultimate irony is that Fitzgerald himself had about 15 or 20-second acts during his tragically brief life.

 Fitzgerald died at the age of 44 in 1940 while toiling away as a screenwriter in Hollywood.
 He had been a notorious alcoholic and suffered a fatal heart attack.